Hrádek nad Nisou: Geography

 Hrádek nad Nisou is located about 17 km northwest of Liberec.
 It is located on the state border, at the tripoint of the Czech Republic, Germany and Poland.
-The municipal territory lies mostly in the Zittau Basin, but on the south it also extends to the Lusatian Mountains and Ještěd–Kozákov Ridge.
+The municipal territory lies mostly in the Eastern Upper Lusatia, but on the south it also extends to the Lusatian Mountains and Ještěd–Kozákov Ridge.
 The highest point is the hill Popova skála at 565 m above sea level.
 The Lusatian Neisse River flows through the town.

 History

 The first written mention of Hrádek nad Nisou is from 1287.
 During the Hussite Wars, in 1424, the town was burned down.
 In 1466, the former church was replaced by a Gothic one.
 In the second half of the 16th century, there was a great development of the estate.

-In the 19th century, Hrádek nad Nisou became industrialized.
+In the 19th century, Hrádek nad Nisou became industrialised.
 The railway was built in 1859.
 Engineering, chemical and textile factories were established.
 From the 19th century until 1972, lignite was mined in the vicinity of the town.

 The town had a German majority.
 The Czech school was founded in 1925.
 From 1938 to 1945 it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 The German population was expelled after World War II.